-If we try to define Load Line in the most simplest fashion, it will be as follows:
+If we try to define Load Line in the simplest fashion, it will be as follows:

-As a result of the numerous accidents that has happened at sea due to over-loading of vessels, the significance of having a standard maximum limit for ships was identified long before.
-However, it took many years from then to have an International agreement for the universal application of Load lines.
-It was at 1930 when the first International Load Line Convention took place, after which it was periodically amended until the latest one that happened in 2003.
+As a result of the numerous maritime accidents that have happened at sea due to the overloading of vessels, the significance of having a standard maximum limit for ships was identified long before.
+However, it took many years to have an International agreement for the universal application of Load lines.

-In order to make a complete comprehension about Load Lines, we must address the following questions:-
+To make a complete comprehension of Load Lines, we must address the following questions:-

 - What is the purpose of Load Line?